 - Redness and swelling of the scrotum

 - Scrotal pain with abdominal pain, nausea or vomiting

 - High-lying testicle

 - Bruising or firmness of the scrotum in newborns

 Testicular torsion is diagnosed when a physician examines your child or with a scrotal ultrasound.
 During the scrotal ultrasound we look for blood flow to the testicle.

-If your child has testicular torsion, we will perform an emergent operation to untwist the testicle and tack it down into the scrotum so it does not twist again.
+If your child has testicular torsion, the team in our Division of Urology will perform an operation to untwist the testicle and tack it down into the scrotum so it does not twist again.
 This will also be done to the opposite testicle.

 Sometimes the testicle has been twisted for so long that it is dead and will need to be removed.
 The sooner your child is taken to the emergency department after the pain begins, the less likely the testicle will need to be removed.